symfony/symfony-docs/components/dependency_injection/workflow.rst

 -------------------------------

 Application level config is loaded from the ``app/config`` directory.
-Multiple files are loaded which are then merged when the Extensions are processed.
+Multiple files are loaded which are then merged when the extensions are processed.
 This allows for different config for different environments e.g. dev, prod.

-These files contain parameters and services to be be loaded directly into the container as per :ref:`Setting Up the Container with Configuration Files<components-dependency-injection-loading-config>`.
+These files contain parameters and services to be loaded directly into the container as per :ref:`Setting Up the Container with Configuration Files<components-dependency-injection-loading-config>`.
-They all contain config to be processed by Extensions as per :ref:`Managing Configuration with Extensions<components-dependency-injection-extension>`.
+They all contain config to be processed by extensions as per :ref:`Managing Configuration with Extensions<components-dependency-injection-extension>`.
 These are considered to be bundle configuration since each bundle contains an Extension class.